-At the commencement of this MOP all available areas have been rehabilitated.
-Areas within the Overburden Emplacement domain that are not delineated for future reshaping are to be used for stockpiling of soil material.
+Areas within the Overburden Emplacement domain that are not delineated for reshaping are to be used for stockpiling of soil material.

-The annual sequence is shown in Plan 3A to 3C which present the progressive development of the open cut and the overburden emplacement domain for the MOP term.
-During the term of the MOP any rehabilitation activities will be undertaken within the Overburden Emplacement domain.
 All other domains will remain active throughout the term of this MOP.
 Rehabilitation monitoring activities, as described in Section 8, will continue in the previously rehabilitated areas.

-Table 16 provides a summary of the proposed disturbance and rehabilitation activities.
+Table 17 provides a summary of the proposed disturbance and rehabilitation activities.

-Table 16: Disturbance and Rehabilitation Progression during the MOP Term
+Table 17: Disturbance and Rehabilitation Progression during the MOP Term

-Year Total Disturbance Area (Ha) Total Rehabilitation Area (Ha) (per MOP year) Cumulative Rehabilitation Area Comments / Explanation Start of MOP 402 - 488 Cumulative rehabilitation area includes relinquished lands 2018 9 0 488 No new rehabilitation activities scheduled 2019 20 0 488 No new rehabilitation activities scheduled 2020 -5 5 493 End of MOP 426 - 493
+Year Total Disturbance Area (Ha) Total Rehabilitation Area (Ha) (per MOP year) Cumulative Rehabilitation Area Comments / Explanation Start of MOP 429 491 Cumulative rehabilitation area includes relinquished lands 2021 0 0 491 No new disturbance or rehabilitation activities scheduled to be completed during year 2022 5 0 491 5 Ha of clearing, and no new rehabilitation activities scheduled to be completed during year 2023 -39 39 530 39 Ha of rehabilitation, and no new clearing activities scheduled to be completed during year End of MOP 395 530